WHAT CAN MOSHBODS’ TEAM RATINGS AND VeNUE PERFORMANCE VALUES TELL US ABOUT TEAMS’ CHANCES oF WInning HOME-AND-AWAY GAMES ACROSS V/AFL HISTORY?

 The first thing to stress is that there is no guarantee that the findings here reflect the reality of the V/AFL.
 They will only do so to the extent that the MoSHBODS System appropriately models all points in V/AFL history.

-If we take that as given, however, for our current purposes, then a clear finding of the analysis here is that teams’ defensive ability have played a substantially bigger role in their success or failure than have their offensive abilities across the majority of eras in V/AFL football.
+If we take that as given, however, for our current purposes, then a clear finding of the analysis here is that home teams’ offensive abilities have played a substantially smaller role in their success or failure than have home teams’ defensive abilities and away teams offensive and defensive abilities across the majority of eras in V/AFL football.
+That said, Home Team Offensive Ratings were second only to Away Team Defensive Ratings, and virtually as important as them, in the very latest era, which is the first time this has been the case since the 1980-1984 era.